International Museum of Surgical Science: Artifacts and exhibits

 The museums hosted a temporary exhibit from February 19, 2016 – March 5, 2017 entitled Provident Hospital: A Living Legacy.
 It told the story of Provident Hospital, a groundbreaking teaching hospital that dedicated and paved the way for black people in the field of medicine.
 The exhibit is still viewable through an online tour extension.

+A May 15 - August 2, 2026 exhibit, Unheard Voices of Care: Filipino Nurses in America, was created with the support of the Filipino American Historical Society of Chicago.
+It draws on the book by Angel Abcede, House of Nurses: An American Journey, which details the work of his mother and aunts, and he is serving as lead coordinator of the exhibit.

 The museum also has a IMSS Artist in Residency Program that host two residency sections a year for several artist for 6 months at a time.